TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log
+#### Version 1.5.17
+Fixed an issue where the hammer wedge smacking wasn't being called on the server.

+Adjusted a patch on the vanilla torch to properly point to the file location.
+File location was moved in 1.19.5.

+Fixed the CarryOn patch for pitch and salve pots.
+They should be carry-able again.

+#### Version 1.5.16
+Powdered charcoal(vanilla) can be used to craft pitch pots in the crafting grid, just like old Ancient Tools powdered charcoal could be.

+Powdered charcoal(vanilla) can be used to convert cooking pots into pitch pots just like the old Ancient Tools powdered charcoal could be.

 #### Version 1.5.15
 Reverted the decision to disable vanilla glue cooking recipes by default.
 Toolworks has special use of it.
 If you have already installed one of the 1.19.4+ versions of Ancient Tools you will need to revert this change yourself by setting `DisableVanillaGlue` to false in your config file.